 Well, we did take care of the landscaping on our own for years.
 Basically he mowed the lawn and I weeded a few flower gardens.
 When our sons were old enough to rake and bag leaves in the yard each Autumn we put them to work.
 Eventually they were old enough to mow the lawn and earn a few dollars so that helped too.

 In our current yard, the problem is carrying the lawn mower from the front yard to the back yard.
-They need to lift it and carry it up a flight of stairs.
+You need to lift the machine and carry it up a flight of stairs.
 The boys seemed to be able to figure that out and with a little persistent nagging, the job was always done.

 The weed whacker in the garage hasn’t worked in years, and I do not have anyone to help me carry the lawnmower up the stairs from the front yard to the back yard.

 Thank goodness for Strep Throat.
 I went to the walk in clinic this morning and was diagnosed with Strep Throat.
 I am on medication for one week and contagious for a day or two.
 As I sat at home nursing my second cup of coffee and swallowing this oversized Amoxicillin pill, I became annoyed at the buzzing sound of leaf blowers and weed whackers.
 WAIT…

 I ran outside in my slippers and negotiated, more like just nicely asked, the workers who were cleaning my neighbor’s yard if I could be next.
 They agreed!
 I am so excited.
 They spent a few hours raking and blowing and whacking this yard; even my gutters which are really hard to reach were cleaned.
 I have them scheduled to do a few more projects as well as a weekly mowing service.
 What is a widow to do?
 I can’t do this all by myself and I do like living in my house still.
 Won’t it be wonderful to have a clean yard each week?